gvwilson/sensibleadventures/short-stories/arecibo.md

 The foreigner gives a small shrug.
 "As precise as they can be.
 Improving them will be the work of many lifetimes."
+The young astrologer is relieved that the foreigner doesn't say, "Many of *your* lifetimes," as he used to.

-The young astrologer opens his mouth to suggest that they climb the tower, but is interrupted by a shout as a guard comes running up the path.
+He opens his mouth to suggest that they climb the tower, but is interrupted by a shout as a guard runs up the path the join them.
 "Her Majesty..." he pants,
 speaking to the two escorts rather than to the scholars.
 "Her Majesty is gone.
 She is gone."

-The soft buzz of dusk insects is the only sound in the shocked silence that follows.
+The soft buzz of evening insects is the only sound in the shocked silence that follows.
 "Stay here,"
 the oldest guard orders his partner.
 He hurries away with the messenger in tow, their armor clanking in time with their steps.
-Queen Seondeok's desire for her cousin to succeed her is well known, but it has only been a week since her chief minister led another abortive uprising against her rule, and only a day since he and his thirty followers were beheaded.
+Queen Seondeok's desire for her cousin to succeed her is well known, but it has only been a week since her chief minister led an abortive rebellion, and only a day since he and thirty of his followers were beheaded.

 Scholar Liu waits until they have vanished among the ornamental bushes then gestures to the remaining guard.